-Reading at Offmore.
+Reading at Offmore

-Think of all the things you couldn't do if you couldn't read....
+Think of all the things you couldn't do if you couldn't read...

 Our creative and exciting curriculum allows the children to have opportunities to apply and continue to develop English skills in a fun, engaging and meaningful manner.
 Reading skills, such as word recognition, decoding and phonological awareness, are explored explicitly during daily phonics sessions throughout EYFS and Key Stage 1.

 All children at Offmore are expected to read at home with an adult at least 3 times a week and for it to be recorded in their reading diaries.
 Our belief is that this doesn't only help to develop their reading skills but also promotes a lifelong love of reading.
 We have a school leader board in the hall and each week the class teacher works out the percentage of children that have read the required amount of times at home.
 These scores then get added to our leader board so everyone can see which class is doing the most reading.
 Children that have read the required amount of times each week are entered into a prize draw for a special Tea Party at the end of each half term.

 As the children move through the different Key Stages they become more independent in recording what they have read in their diaries.
-We feel it is really important for children to choose their own books as this promotes reading for pleasure and is more enjoyable for the children.Children will work their way through book band colours until they become free readers.
-All children have access to our beautiful school library and get to visit at break and lunchtimes as well as with their class teacher.
-We also have our very own reading army that is made up of wonderful parents and grandparents who come in and listen to the children read.
+Children will work their way through book band colours until they become free readers.
+We feel it is really important for children to choose their own books as this promotes reading for pleasure and is more enjoyable for the children.
+Each class has their own selection of books that children can use to read in school.

 Success in any curriculum area depends upon good basic writing skills.
 It provides children with an important form of self-expression and creativity as well as making available to them the wealth of the written word.
 Here at Offmore, the children have daily English lessons, that are driven by rich texts, that link in to our exciting and engaging topics.
 They are taught vital skills such as planning their writing, drafting ideas as well as editing and improving what they have written.
 They have the opportunity to write for a number of different audiences and to explore writing lots of different text types such as letters, narratives, instructions and much more.
 Our lessons also encapsulate the teaching of spelling, punctuation and grammar by giving it context.